Search

 Thousands of the treasures developed by scientists working for the Department of Energy—ideas, methods and software created to address some of the world’s biggest challenges—are now available in one place for entrepreneurs, researchers and others interested in learning more and developing them for commercialization.

-DOE’s Office of Technology Transitions (OTT) has created the Visual Intellectual Property Search database, known as VIPS, to make it easy to perform intellectual property searches and find new technologies developed at Idaho National laboratory, along with DOE’s other national laboratories, several additional plants and sites.
-The database contains information on more than14,000 patents issued for research conducted by DOE scientists and engineers, as well as more than 6,200 available software packages.
+DOE’s Office of Technology Transitions (OTT) has created the Visual Intellectual Property Search database, known as VIPS, to make it easy to perform intellectual property searches and find new technologies developed at Idaho National Laboratory, along with DOE’s other national laboratories, several additional plants and sites.
+The database contains information on more than 14,000 patents issued for research conducted by DOE scientists and engineers, as well as more than 6,200 available software packages.

 VIPS-14